-One of the key areas in which these inefficiencies are evident is in outdated warehouse operations.
-A sizable number of organizations dealing in Ag equipment use the traditional method of storing parts on static shelves in warehouses, relying on manual processes.
-That is, the parts have to be gathered for shipment by workers who scurry around the warehouse, grab the needed parts, and then ship them.
+One of the key areas in which these inefficiencies are evident is in outdated agricultural parts storage operations.
+A sizable number of organizations dealing in Ag equipment use the traditional method of storing parts on static shelves in warehouses.
+This system relies on manual processes.
+The parts have to be gathered for shipment by workers who scurry around the warehouse, grab the needed parts, and then ship them.
 This is inherently inefficient and potentially harmful.
-Workers waste time traversing aisles in a sprawling warehouse, then strain their bodies reaching up or stooping down to retrieve parts.
+Workers waste time traversing aisles in a sprawling warehouse.
+Additionally, they strain their bodies reaching up or stooping down to retrieve parts.

 These problems can be resolved with an automated storage and retrieval system.
 For example, vertical lift modules (VLMs) contain items in dense and space-efficient towers.
-With the reduced footprint of a VLM compared to traditional warehouse shelving systems, warehouses can cut down on needed floor space by up to 90%.
-Easy-to-use touchscreens allow a worker to enter the item to be retrieved, like a giant vending machine, and the VLM delivers it in an ergonomic way that protects workers from injury.
+With the reduced footprint of a VLM compared to traditional warehouse shelving systems, agricultural parts and servicing dealerships can cut down on needed floor space by up to 90%.
+Easy-to-use touchscreens allow a worker to enter the item to be retrieved.
+Like a giant vending machine, the VLM delivers it in an ergonomic way that protects workers from injury.

-When combined with warehouse management software that automatically tracks inventory and optimizes logistics, a VLM greatly enhances productivity and accuracy, improves performance, and helps managers avoid overbuying or underbuying parts.
+When combined with warehouse management software that automatically tracks inventory and optimizes logistics, a VLM greatly enhances productivity and accuracy, improves performance, and helps agricultural parts departments avoid overbuying or underbuying parts.

 In peak season when parts orders for repairs are coming in with urgency, the organization that can respond quickly and efficiently wins.
 The one that stumbles along and causes delays eventually pays the price.

 By using a VLM, you take a major step toward improving efficiencies and tracking the flow of parts properly.
-A VLM can store virtually all the items that are typically found in an Ag parts warehouse used to maintain combines, tractors, harvesters, and the like.
-And it doesn’t matter where the parts are stored—the machine retrieves the appropriate internal tray and delivers them to the operator quickly and accurately.
+A VLM can store virtually all the items that are typically found in an Ag dealership used to maintain combines, tractors, harvesters, and the like.
+And it doesn’t matter where the parts are stored.
+The machine retrieves the appropriate internal tray and delivers them to the operator quickly and accurately.
 Parts that are commonly ordered together can be placed near each other in the same tray in the VLM, further increasing productivity.